Rhonda Ray Scholarship Application

 - Incomplete or late applications will not be considered.

-- Fall Semester applications are due no later than June 15.
-Applicants will be notified of their scholarship status no later than July 15.
+- Fall semester applications are due no later than July 15.
+Applicants will be notified of their scholarship status no later than August 15.

-- Spring Semester applications are due no later than October 15.
-Applicants will be notified of their scholarship status no later than November 15.
+- Spring semester applications are due no later than December 1.
+Applicants will be notified of their scholarship status no later than December 15.